code-423n4/docs/competitions/fairness-and-validity.md

 - [Wardens](https://docs.code4rena.com/roles/wardens/) should be able to have clear rule expectations of contests they contribute to—as clear as possible within the constraints.
 - [Judges](https://docs.code4rena.com/roles/judges/) should be impartial and free to act independently to do what they see best in a given contest within the guidelines they are provided.

-# What constitutes a ‘valid’ report’?
+# What constitutes a "valid" report?

-The validity of an audit report submission is not based on whether it is ‘true’ or not.
-A report may contain a finding which is factually 'true' (the most literal interpretation of 'valid'), but if it does not add value or if it is not presented in such a way that adds value to a sponsor, it may be deemed invalid by a judge.
+The validity of an audit report submission is not based on whether it is true or not.
+A report may contain a finding which is factually true (the most literal interpretation of "valid"), but if it does not add value or if it is not presented in such a way that adds value to a sponsor, it may be deemed invalid by a judge.

 This may seem harsh and exclusive, but it is essential to consider that Code4rena runs audit competitions, not gotcha-hunts.
 This means that wardens are providing a service to sponsors and the product of those services should meet what judges feel is a minimum standard in order to be deemed of value.